-- (a) If the complainant requests, the Secretary of State or his or her designee will hold a hearing. - (b) After the investigation and hearing, if any, the Secretary's designee will: - (1) Dismiss the complaint as not supported by credible evidence; - (2) Refer the complaint to a prosecuting authority under Article 13 of Title 1, C.R.S.; or - (3) Find a violation, recommend a resolution, and forward the recommendation for resolution to the Secretary of State. - 13.2.10 Alternative Dispute Resolution under section 1-1.5-105(2)(j), C.R.S. - (a) If the Secretary of State does not resolve the complaint within 90 days of the date that it was filed and the complainant does not consent to an extension of time, the Secretary of State will transfer the complaint to the Office of Administrative Courts (OAC).
+- (a) The Secretary of State or his or her designee will hold a hearing if the complainant requests one at the time of filing the complaint, unless the complainant later withdraws the request. - (b) After the investigation and hearing, if any, the Secretary's designee will: - (1) Dismiss the complaint as not supported by credible evidence; - (2) Refer the complaint to a prosecuting authority under Article 13 of Title 1, C.R.S.; or - (3) Find a violation, recommend a resolution, and forward the recommendation for resolution to the Secretary of State. - 13.2.10 Alternative Dispute Resolution under section 1-1.5-105(2)(j), C.R.S. - (a) If the Secretary of State does not resolve the complaint within 90 days of the date that it was filed and the complainant does not consent to an extension of time, the Secretary of State will transfer the complaint to the Office of Administrative Courts (OAC). - (b) The Secretary of State will provide the record and any other materials from the proceedings to the OAC.

-- (b) The Secretary of State will provide the record and any other materials from the proceedings to the OAC. - (c) The Secretary of State will consider the initial determination by the OAC and issue a final determination within 60 days of the date the determination is received by the Secretary. - 13.2.11 The Secretary of State's determination is a final agency action. - 13.2.12 The Secretary of State may recover the costs of proceeding against any complainant that files a frivolous, groundless, or vexatious complaint.
+- (c) The Secretary of State will consider the initial determination by the OAC and issue a final determination within 60 days of the date the determination is received by the Secretary. - 13.2.11 The Secretary of State's determination is a final agency action. - 13.2.12 The Secretary of State may recover the costs of proceeding against any complainant that files a frivolous, groundless, or vexatious complaint.